Lagrangian cobordism functor in microlocal sheaf theory I: Introduction

 \subsection{Organization of the Paper}

 Section \ref{prelim} will be the background of the microlocal sheaf theory that we will need in this paper, and in particular Section \ref{sheafquan} will explain Nadler-Shende's construction of sheaf categories of Weinstein manifolds and related results, which is the key technique in our main theorem.
-Section \ref{mainthm} covers the proofs of our main theorems, Section \ref{conca-inv} covers some basic properties, and Section \ref{compare1} and \ref{compare2} cover the comparison results Theorem \ref{comparegks} and Proposition \ref{comparejt}.
+Section \ref{mainthm} and \ref{conca-inv} cover the proofs of the main theorems, and Section \ref{compare1} and \ref{compare2} cover the comparison results Theorem \ref{comparegks} and Proposition \ref{comparejt}.
 In Section \ref{elementary} we study elementary cobordisms, and finally in Section \ref{application} we prove the results for Legendrian surfaces Theorem \ref{2graphs}.